 There are a few basic requirements to be a mentor:

 Mentors are required to attend a brief preliminary information session at Capital University Law School as the first step in the application process.
 This session is designed to acquaint potential mentors with the program and our expectations for the mentors and participating young adults.
 We recommend that you participate in one of the upcoming sessions listed below to expedite the application process.
 Attending a session does not obligate you to continue with the application process.

-Click here to register for an information session or for more information on how to become a CAMP mentor.
+Click here for more information on how to become a CAMP mentor and to register for an information session.